In this section

 The Indian River Lagoon is a diverse, shallow-water estuary stretching across 40 percent of Florida’s east coast.
-Spanning 156 miles from Ponce de Leon Inlet in Volusia County to Jupiter Inlet in Palm Beach County, the lagoon is an important commercial and recreational fishery and economic resource.
+Spanning 156 miles from Ponce de Leon Inlet in Volusia County to the southern boundary of Martin County, the lagoon is an important commercial and recreational fishery and economic resource.
 The total estimated annual economic value of the lagoon is $3.7 billion, supporting 15,000 full and part-time jobs and providing recreational opportunities for 11 million people per year.

 The people attracted to the lagoon by its features — its vast diversity of marine life, plants and animals; temperate climates; accessibility and direct links to the Atlantic Ocean — have changed those characteristics over the last century and particularly within the last 50 years.
 Throughout recorded history, there have been fish kills, algal blooms and changes in water quality.
 The lagoon has had a natural ability to absorb a certain amount of pollutants.
 However, when overloaded, the lagoon suffers.